-The first 500,000 NAR and 10,000 CREA members registering a .REALTOR domain will receive their first domain free for one year. .REALTOR domain registrations will otherwise start at $39.95 per year with discounts available for additional domains and years.
+The first 500,000 NAR and 10,000 CREA members registering a .REALTOR domain will receive their first domain FREE for one year. .REALTOR domains will otherwise start at $39.95 per year with discounts available for additional domains and years.
 Further pricing information can be found in the Pricing section.

 Please note that discounts apply only to .REALTOR domains purchased in the same transaction.

-If a domain you want is available and you would like to more than one, you can claim as many as you like during or after the October 23, 2014 at 11 am EDT launch.
+If a domain you want is available, you can register as many as you like during or after the October 23, 2014 at 11 am EDT launch.